 - A class profile (size, demographics, admit rate, test score ranges)

 - Find your regional dean (contact the W&M admission officer who reads applications for your region with any questions)

 - Dates and deadlines (know how and when to submit application materials)

 - AP/IB Courses (Our policies for awarding of credit and advancement; dual enrollment students must apply through the freshman process)

 - Applying for the W&M – St Andrews Joint Degree Programme (learn more about how two of the world's best universities have joined forces to offer a joint degree with tracks in International Relations, Economics, English and History)

-- William & Mary Leadership Award (nominate a dynamic and visible junior leader at your school to receive this award): Check back in March for a link to this year's nomination form.
+- William & Mary Leadership Award (nominate a dynamic and visible junior leader at your school to receive this award): This year's nomination form can be found here.
 Contact [[bjharlan,Assistant Dean Brad Harlan]] with any questions.